Australian Visa Refusals

-The second step once we have identified that your matter can be reviewed is to submit an application to the Administrative Appeals Tribunal (AAT) within the statutory time limitations.
+Once we have identified that your matter can be reviewed, the second step is to submit an application to the Administrative Appeals Tribunal (AAT) within the statutory time limitations.

-It is incredibly important that your application for review is lodged within the statutory time frame otherwise you will loose all rights to your review.
+It is incredibly important that your application for review is lodged within the statutory time frame otherwise you will lose all rights to your review.

 It is then our job to comprehensively prepare a strong case arguing why the Department’s decision was in error and that you should be granted the visa.

 Our team of highly skilled immigration lawyers will work relentlessly on your case and attend your hearing to have the best chances of your visa application decision being overturned.

 Ethos Migration Lawyers will fully review the matter, providing frank advice on prospects of your Australian visa refusal Appeal.
 We will prepare all aspects of the Appeal including written submissions to the Tribunal, assist in the preparation and collection of evidence to be used, provide representation and advocate for our clients at the scheduled Hearing.

 If you have any questions about these requirements or would like to speak to one of our Immigration Lawyers for more information on appealing your decision get in touch with Ethos Migration Lawyers today.